wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;What else can I be?

 **M:**&ensp;Find out.
-Even if I tell you that you are the witness, the silent watcher, it will mean nothing to you, unless you find the way to your own being.
+Even if I tell you that you are the witness, the silent watcher, it will mean nothing to you, unless you find the way to your own beïng.

-**Q:**&ensp;My question is: How to find the way to one’s own being?
+**Q:**&ensp;My question is: How to find the way to one’s own beïng?

 **M:**&ensp;Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you are.
 The ‘I am’ is certain.
 The ‘I am this’ is not.
 Struggle to find out what you are in reälity.